How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 How To Hide LED Light Strip On Ceiling?

-To achieve this look, buy aluminum coving, which is a strip of aluminum with a recession to place your LED strips, and a raised lip to hide them from view.
+Buy aluminum coving, which is a strip of aluminum with a recess to place your LED strips, and a raised lip to hide them from view.

 The lip is low enough to allow the soft and mystical glow to come out.